gnolang/gno/docs/concepts/standard-library/coin.md

 }
 ```

-Multiple coins can be bundled together into a `Coins` type:
+Multiple coins can be bundled together into a `Coins` slice:

 ```go
 type Coins []Coin